boazmohar/DELTA_iDISCO/README.md

 ### Single Animal Processing

-To process a single animal using the pipeline, run the `main.py` script:
+To process a single animal using the pipeline, look at `main.ipynb` notebook

-`python src/main.py --animal ANM550749_left_JF552`

-This command will:
-- Register the images for the specified animal.
-- Apply the transforms to all image channels (`ch0`, `ch1`, `ch2`).
-- Calculate region-based statistics (e.g., mean intensity, standard deviation) for each region.

 ### Batch Processing on a Cluster